pozitronik/cloudcrypt/README.md

 ### Compatibility

-Files encrypted by the (https://github.com/pozitronik/CloudMailRu)[CloudMailRu plugin] can be decrypted by CloudCrypt and vice versa, provided the same profile and password are used.
+Files encrypted by the [https://github.com/pozitronik/CloudMailRu](CloudMailRu plugin) can be decrypted by CloudCrypt and vice versa, provided the same profile and password are used.
 The default profile matches the plugin's default encryption settings.

 ### Directory Mode